-The guidelines listed below have been developed to combine our efforts to include a qualified and diverse workforce, but compete with other organizations for talent and because our processes are often collaborative, proactive planning can help expedite a search.
+The guidelines listed below have been developed to combine our efforts to include a qualified and diverse workforce, but compete with other organizations for talent.
+Because our processes are often collaborative, proactive planning can help expedite a search.
 This tool was developed to do so.

 Sample timeline: To fill a position in 30 days